NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Jalmeri Rakshasa Magic.md

 **Prerequisites** Beastbrood
 * * *
-You can cast [[Dispel Magic|Dispel Magic]] and [[Reaper's Lantern|Reaper's Lantern]] once per day each as 2nd-rank divine innate spells.
+You can cast [[Spells/Dispel Magic|Dispel Magic]] and [[Spells/Reaper's Lantern|Reaper's Lantern]] once per day each as 2nd-rank divine innate spells.
 Reaper's lantern manifests as a lantern shaped like the head of your rakshasa incarnation.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*